-\mathbf{i}

 Respecting human rights

-Our human rights strategy Our approach and progress Governance and stakeholder ~ engagement Human Rights Impact Assessments
+Our human rights strategy Our approach and progress Governance and stakeholder engagement Human Rights Impact Assessments

 We operate in parts of the world where human rights are at risk, and are therefore exposed to human rights-related issues, such as forced labor, child labor, bribery, and corruption.

 Our sustainability strategy is driven by three absolute requirements that are at the heart of everything we do.
 One of these requirements is respecting human rights.
-JT Group Human Rights Report

-To coincide with the 10th anniversary of the United Nations Guiding Principles on Business and Human Rights, we are publishing our first standalone Human Rights Report which examines the potential human rights risks arising from our worldwide operations.
-The report identifies nine salient human rights issues and the steps we are taking to remedy them.
-JT Group Human Rights Report 🌓 Our human rights strategy We respect human rights across our value chain and recognize the Universal Declaration of Human Rights, the International Bill of Human Rights, and the International Labor Organization's Declaration on Fundamental Principles and Rights at Work.
-Our JT Group Human Rights Policy, which was approved by the JT Board of Directors, follows the framework provided by the UN Guiding Principles on Business and Human Rights.
-This means working to avoid infringing the rights of others and addressing any adverse impacts of our global operations.
+Our human rights strategy

+We respect human rights across our value chain and recognize the Universal Declaration of Human Rights, the International Bill of Human Rights and the International Labor Organization's Declaration on Fundamental Principles and Rights at Work.
+Our JT Group Human Rights Policy, which was approved by JT Board of Directors, follows the framework provided by the UN Guiding Principles on Business and Human Rights (UNGPs).
+This means avoiding infringing the rights of others and addressing any adverse impacts of our global operations.

 Our commitment to human rights is reinforced by our Board of Directors through our Code of Conduct.
 Our Reporting Concerns Mechanism helps us ensure that we listen to and act on the grievances of those whose human rights might be impacted by our activities.
 Through this legitimate, fair, and accessible mechanism, we encourage employees and suppliers to speak up on human rights, without fear of retribution, about any concerns they may have.

 Our suppliers and growers throughout the world are obliged to respect human rights by adopting and maintaining internationally recognized labor standards regarding child labor, rights of workers, and workplace health and safety.
-They do this in line with the JT Group Responsible Procurement Policy, JT Group Supplier Standards, and Agricultural Labor Practices (ALP) Our human rights strategy is based on five pillars:
+They do this in line with the JT Group Responsible Procurement Policy, JT Group Supplier Standards, and Agricultural Labor Practices (ALP).

-- 1 Embed

-- 2 Identify and Prioritize

-- 3 Respond

-- 4 Measure

-- 5 Report

-This circular approach provides a systematic way of conducting ongoing due diligence and is in line with the UN Guiding Principles, the Organisation for Economic Co-operation and Development (OECD) guidelines, and the Food and Agriculture Organization (FAO) guidance on responsible agricultural supply chains.
+Our human rights strategy is based on five pillars: Embed, Identify and Prioritize, Respond, Measure, and Report.
+This circular approach provides a systematic way of conducting ongoing due diligence and is in line with the UNGPs, the Organisation for Economic Co-operation and Development (OECD) guidelines, and the Food and Agriculture Organization guidance on responsible agricultural supply chains.

 Our human rights due diligence

-In line with the UN Guiding Principles, we have made human rights due diligence an essential and integrated part of our business.
+In line with the United Nations Guiding Principles (UNGPs), we have made human rights due diligence an essential and integrated part of our business.
 This enables us to identify and assess actual and potential human rights risks, as stated in our JT Group Human Rights Policy.

-Embedding human rights due diligence - which is in part informed by our widely applied Human Rights Impact Assessments - is our responsibility.
-It helps us to prevent adverse impacts on people and ensure the highest standards of behavior are upheld within our business and value chain.
+Embedding human rights due diligence - which is in part informed by our widely applied Human Rights Impact Assessments - is our responsibility and helps us to prevent adverse impacts on people and ensure the highest standards of behavior are upheld within our business and value chain.
 As part of this program, we are committed to assessing 100% of our high-risk countries by 2025, in our tobacco business.

-"

-The UN Guiding Principles on Business and Human Rights make the pathway clear: companies have a responsibility to respect the rights of those they impact through their business operations and supply chains.
-That is especially important during a global pandemic.
-Our commitment to respect human rights and conduct due diligence never wavered during the COVID-19 crisis.
-As a company, we have embraced our obligation to respect human rights and are committed to
+The United Nations Guiding Principles on Business and Human Rights make the pathway clear: companies have a responsibility to respect the rights of those they impact through their business operations and supply chains.

-tackling the challenges this will bring.
+embraced our obligation to respect human rights and are committed to tackling the challenges this will bring.
+We have made solid progress and will continue the work on our journey of continuous improvement.